ainephelan/ainephelan.github.io/_posts/2019-10-21-instacart_market_basket_analysis.md

 **My time limit?**
 - One week

-The nature of the challenge was purposefully time-constrained, the goal being not to achieve the best F-score, but instead for me to
+The nature of the challenge was purposefully time-constrained, the goal being not to achieve the best F-score, but instead use the challenge as a platform to

-- Create a narrative around my approach to the data and the challenge
+- Create and communicate a narrative around my approach to the data and the challenge
 - Situate the data problem firmly within its business context
 - Make explicit my thought processes and reasoning
 - Communicate ideas for future work